Developer-DUCS/TheDruryMirrorApp/README.md

 Type `ctrl C` in the terminal to stop.

+# MySQL Server
+1. Create a test database.
+2. Add users to the server and grant them privileges.

 ## Trouble Shooting
 Expo needs internet to run.
 Make sure the phone in the emulator has an internet connection.